youldash/iOS/Day 3/README.md

 ##### Defining the Enumerable "Abstract" Class

-* Add a new class by highlighting on the "Grapher" yellow (group) folder and selecting "New File" from the File menu.
+* Add a new class by highlighting on the "Grapher" yellow icon and selecting "New File" from the File menu.

 * Under the "OS X" section, select "Source", and choose "Cocoa Class".